AndrewTapp/solaredgeoptimizers/README.md

 the API uses that numbering.
 Site, inverter, and string devices are registered in the device registry before entities are added; **optimizer** devices are registered in the sensor platform immediately before optimizer entities are added (so devices are not “Unnamed”).
+Optimizer `via_device` uses the same string device identifier as the coordinator, including duplicate and portal suffixes on string keys (e.g. `_str_1_0a` for a duplicate string at position 1.0).
 Entity `device_info` uses identifiers-only links so Home Assistant does not re-apply `via_device` during `async_add_entities` (avoiding "references a non existing via_device" on startup).